ovu/Pass/readme.md

 Usage
 -----

-1. List your passphrases
+1. List the descrition of your passphrases

 Execute in the prompt: Pass

 2. Get one passphrase in the clipboard

-Execute in the prompt: PassId <Id>
+Execute in the prompt: PassId \<Id\>